Clebsch Surface: 27 Lines on a Cubic

 thingiverse

-This is a model of a Clebsch Surface.
-Although the surface is curved, it contains exactly 27 straight lines.
-It is a classic theorem in algebraic geometry that a general surface defined by degree-3 polynomial in three variables will contain 27 lines.
-That is, while the surface itself is probably curved, there are 27 places where it "straightens out" into a line.
-The problem, though, is that this theorem only works if we include complex numbers (like the square root of -1) and the plane at infinity; thus, usually some of the lines are invisible to us in the real world.
-However, in the Clebsch Surface (studied by Felix Klein and Alfred Clebsch in the 1870s), all 27 of the lines appear in the real numbers.
-The lines are marked in the attached image.
+This is a model of a surface known as the Clebsch Surface.
+Despite its curved shape, it boasts exactly 27 straight lines.
+A fundamental theorem in algebraic geometry states that any general surface defined by a degree-3 polynomial in three variables will contain 27 such lines.
+While the surface itself may be curved, there are indeed 27 specific points where it temporarily "straightens out" into a line.
+However, this theorem only applies when we include complex numbers and the plane at infinity; consequently, many of these lines often remain invisible to us in the real world.
+In striking contrast, the Clebsch Surface studied by Felix Klein and Alfred Clebsch in the 1870s features all 27 lines within the realm of real numbers.
+The surface's lines are clearly marked in the accompanying image.

 With this file you will be able to print Clebsch Surface: 27 Lines on a Cubic with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Clebsch Surface: 27 Lines on a Cubic.